-Join Locust Projects and Oolite Arts for a conversation with director and curator Nicholas Baume.
+Join Locust Projects and Oolite Arts virtually for a conversation with director and curator Nicholas Baume.

 Nicholas Baume joined Public Art Fund as Director and Chief Curator in 2009.
 A native of Australia, his curatorial career began there with Kaldor Public Art Projects and later the Museum of Contemporary Art, Sydney.
 Previously, he was Contemporary Curator at the Wadsworth Atheneum in Hartford, Connecticut, and Chief Curator at Institute of Contemporary Art in Boston.